Champaign, Illinois

 Champaign (/ˌʃæmˈpeɪn/ sham-PAYN) is a city in Champaign County, Illinois, United States.
 The population was 88,302 at the 2020 census.
-It is the tenth-most populous municipality in Illinois and the fourth most populous city in Illinois outside the Chicago metropolitan area.
-It is included in the Champaign–Urbana metropolitan area.
+It is the tenth-most populous municipality in Illinois and the fourth most populous city in the state outside the Chicago metropolitan area.
+It is a principal city of the Champaign–Urbana metropolitan area, which had 236,000 residents in 2020.

-Champaign shares the main campus of the University of Illinois with its twin city of Urbana.
-Champaign is also home to Parkland College, which serves about 18,000 students during the academic year.
-Due to the university and a number of well-known technology startup companies, it is often referred to as the hub, or a significant landmark, of the Silicon Prairie.
+Champaign shares the main campus of the University of Illinois with its twin city of Urbana, and is also home to Parkland College, which gives the city a large student population during the academic year.
+Due to the university and a number of technology startup companies, it is often referred to as a hub of the Illinois Silicon Prairie.
 Champaign houses offices for the Fortune 500 companies Abbott, Archer Daniels Midland (ADM), Caterpillar, John Deere, Dow Chemical Company, IBM, and State Farm.
-Champaign also serves as the headquarters for several companies, the most notable being Jimmy John's.
+Champaign also serves as the headquarters for several companies, including Jimmy John's.

 History

+19th century

 Champaign was founded in 1855, when the Illinois Central Railroad laid its rail track two miles (3 km) west of downtown Urbana.
 Originally called "West Urbana", it was renamed Champaign when it acquired a city charter in 1860.
-Both the city and county name were derived from Champaign County, Ohio.
+Both the city and county name were derived from Champaign County, Ohio, which took its name from the French word for "open, level country".

+20th century

-During February 1969, Carl Perkins joined with Bob Dylan to write the song "Champaign, Illinois", which Perkins released on his album On Top.
+In February 1969, Carl Perkins joined with Bob Dylan to write the song "Champaign, Illinois", which Perkins released on his album On Top.
 The band Old 97's took another Bob Dylan song, "Desolation Row", and combined its melody with new lyrics to make a new song "Champaign, Illinois", which they released with Dylan's blessing on their 2010 album The Grand Theatre Volume One.
 It achieved considerable popularity.
 The two "Champaign, Illinois" songs are not similar to each other, except that Bob Dylan was involved in both of them.

 On September 22, 1985, Champaign hosted the first Farm Aid concert at the University of Illinois' Memorial Stadium.
 The concert drew a crowd of 80,000 people and raised over $7 million for American family farmers.

+21st century

-In 2005, Champaign-Urbana (specifically the University of Illinois) was the location of the National Science Olympiad Tournament, attracting young scientists from all 50 states.
+In 2005, the University of Illinois in Champaign was the location of the National Science Olympiad Tournament, attracting young scientists from all 50 states.
 The city also hosts the state Science Olympiad competition every year.
 The University of Illinois Urbana-Champaign once again hosted the National competition on May 20–22, 2010.

-Joan Severns was the city's first female Mayor, serving between 1979 and 1983.
-Deb Frank Feinen, who has served as Mayor since 2015, is the city's second female Mayor.
+Joan Severns was the city's first female mayor, serving between 1979 and 1983.
+Deborah Frank Feinen, who has served as mayor since 2015, is the city's second female mayor.
 In May 2017, the city's first female-majority city council was sworn in.